akleinhesselink/akleinhesselink.github.io/content/home/teaching.md

 ### UCLA IoES Capstone Advisor

-I am currently a faculty advisor for undergraduate Environmental Science majors completing the [UCLA Institute of the Environment and Society (IoES)](https://www.ioes.ucla.edu/) senior captstone project.
-The [IoES senior practicum](https://www.ioes.ucla.edu/envisci/senior-practicum/) gives undergraduates a chance to engage in meaningful research aimed at solving real world environmental issues.
+I am currently a faculty advisor for the [IoES senior practicum](https://www.ioes.ucla.edu/envisci/senior-practicum/) at UCLA.
+The practicum gives undergraduates a chance to engage in meaningful research aimed at solving real world environmental issues.
 This winter and spring I am working with seven highly motivated undergraduates in evaluating native seed sources and restoration opportunities in the Los Angeles Basin.

-### The Carpentries
+### Software Carpentry

 I am trained instructor for [The Carpentries](https://carpentries.org/).
 In spring of 20218, I led a Software Carpentry workshop for the Ecology and Evolutionary Biology Department at UCLA [UCLA  EEB 2018-4-7](https://ucla-data-archive.github.io/2018-04-07-ucla-eeb/).
 Our workshop focused on teaching the basics of the [unix shell](http://swcarpentry.github.io/shell-novice/), [git and github](http://swcarpentry.github.io/git-novice/) for coding collaboration and [R](http://swcarpentry.github.io/r-novice-gapminder/) for data analysis, data visualization and GIS.